On the parameterized complexity of computing tree-partitions: Approximation algorithm for tree-partition-width

 Let $G$ be a graph, and $k$ any positive integer.
 We describe a scheme that produces a tree-partition of $G$ of width $O(wbk^3)=$ $k^{O(1)}$, or reports that $\tpw(G) > k$.
 We will use various different functions of $k$ for $b$ and $w$, depending on the quality/time trade-offs of the black-box algorithms inserted into our algorithm (e.g. for approximating treewidth).

 \subparagraph*{Step 1} \emph{Compute a tree decomposition for $G$ of width $w(k)$ or conclude that $\tpw(G)>k$.}\\ As mentioned above, we do not directly specify the function $w=w(k)$, since different algorithms for step 1 give different solution qualities (bounds for $w(k)$) and running times.
 Since $\tw+1\leq 2\cdot \tpw$, if $\tw(G)>2k-1$ it follows that $\tpw(G)>k$.
-If we obtained a decomposition of width $w$, we also know that $\tw(G) \leq 2k-1$, and hence there are at most $(2k-1)n$ edges in $G$.
+Suppose that we obtained a decomposition of width $w$ (which could be larger than $\tw(G)$).
+If $\tpw(G)\leq k$, then $\tw(G) \leq 2k-1$, and so there are at most $(2k-1)n$ edges in $G$.
+If $G$ has more than $(2k-1)n$ edges, we directly reject.

 We set a threshold $b\geq \max\{2k-1,w+1\}$.
 We define an auxiliary graph $G^b$ as follows.
 The vertex set of $G^b$ is $V(G)$.
 The edges of $G^b$ are given by the pairs of vertices $u,v\in V(G)$ with minimum $u$-$v$ separator of size at least $b$.